information

 2. 2.
 Evaluate the effectiveness of the Program in achieving the goals of this Chapter.

 2. B. The Committee is made up of nine members who live, work, go to school or worship in the City.
-Members are appointed by the Mayor for staggered 4-year terms.
+Members are appointed by the Mayor for staggered four-year terms.

 3. C. When a Committee member resigns or the member’s term expires, the Committee recommends a replacement member.
 The Mayor considers the Committee’s recommendation when appointing Committee members.

-4. D. The Mayor appoints Committee members confirmed by City Council, based on the following background and expertise:
+4. D. The Mayor appoints Committee members, subject to confirmation by City Council, based on the following background and expertise:

 1. 1.
 The Committee will reflect the racial, ethnic and economic diversity of the City.
 At least two members will be City residents who live east of 82nd Avenue.